 Kayaking is a great way to feel yourself surrounded by nature and calmness.
 It is very soothing to stand still in the water for some time and fish or just take in the views.
 Steadying a kayak would require anchoring it, which brings up the question: how do you anchor a kayak in a river?

 There are different types of anchors.
-The variety exists because of different types of boats and ships, as well as the depth of water.
-Let’s take a look at some of the anchors and their purpose.
+The variety exists because of different types of boats, ships and kayaks, as well as the depth of water and the bottom type.
+Let’s take a look at some of the anchors types and their purpose.

 Designed to snag to the bottom structure, grapnel anchors work best in rocky bottoms.
 The grapnel usually has four pointed arms hooked to a line.
 When released into the water, the arms snag or get stuck between rocks and stones anchoring the boat.
 The shape allows the anchor to dig in and hold on to rocks no matter how they are dropped into the water.